What Is an Enrollment Key?

 There are three methods to redeem an enrollment key:

 - The first method is by clicking the signup button on the Absorb login page and physically entering in the key.
 In this case, the key may be provided to the users on a piece of printed promotional material, or shared with supervisors via email to allow them to share with their staff.
 Please Note: Some organizations have chosen to hide the Signup button in their portal setup.
-You may need to reach out to Absorb Support if you would like this to be re-enabled.
+To re-enable this, an Admin can go to Manage Templates then choose Public Dashboard, click Add Tiles and add the Enrollment Key to Container of their choice.

 - The second method is by using a Direct Link URL.
 These links might be included in an email, placed on your website, or can be embedded in the “Sign Up” button on your Absorb Learner login page.